History of Netherlands in Timeline

 Netherlands

-The Netherlands is a country located in Northwestern Europe and is the largest of the four constituent countries of the Kingdom of the Netherlands.
-It has twelve provinces, borders Germany to the east and Belgium to the south, and has a North Sea coastline to the north and west.
-It also has overseas territories in the Caribbean.
+The Netherlands, also known as Holland, is a country in Northwestern Europe and the largest constituent of the Kingdom of the Netherlands.
+It consists of twelve provinces and borders Germany to the east and Belgium to the south.
+The Netherlands has a North Sea coastline and shares maritime borders with the United Kingdom, Germany, and Belgium.
 The official language is Dutch, with West Frisian as a secondary official language in Friesland.
-Dutch, English, and Papiamento are official in the Caribbean territories.
-People from the Netherlands are referred to as Dutch.
+Dutch, English, and Papiamento are official in its Caribbean territories.
+Its people are referred to as Dutch.

 1900: Population